 ‘Well, they USED to be my friends,’ he laughed, while proving – at least to MY satisfaction – that 80 years of disuse didn’t seem to have affected the oven’s effectiveness.

 The oven’s underground location probably also helped to preserve it.
-One of the many storyboards produced by the FRG around the ruins mentions the destruction of outside dunnies in violent storms … which means no Scenic Public Toilet pic from the Farina ruins.
+One of the many storyboards around the ruins mentions the destruction of outside dunnies in violent storms.
+And that, my friends, means no Scenic Public Toilet pic from the Farina ruins.

-But there IS an awesome one from the picnic ground in my book Aussie Loos with Views!
+However, there IS an awesome dunny in the picnic area down in the campground to be found in my book Aussie Loos with Views!

 But I digress …